6: Sudden Death

 Violet gave the Oompa-Loompas no orders regarding the furnace.
 Maybe finding Veruca and her father in the trash reminded them of their laxity, and they had already lit the incinerator.
 But maybe not.

 Wonka deserved the same odds as the rest of them.

 Her mother had all the blueberry juice squeezed out of her and soon returned to normal.
 The little men apologized for singing about Violet's mother (all the songs were at Wonka's behest, they claimed) and they got along swimmingly.
 After ensuring there would be a new and better line of Wonka chewing gum, Violet handed over the factory to Charlie and his family.
-She cared about the victory more than the prize.
+She wanted the victory more than the spoils.

 There would be many other games to play, new trophies to win.
-But her 264th would always be her favorite.
+But this one would always be her favorite.